PavanRangani/docs/docs/prd/tax/tax.md

 ## System requirement

 - For Trust whose Grantor is True, Tax return is not applicable.
-If such Trust has any old tax return data exists then only its available (Possible when previously trust was `Non Grantor` but now its `Grantor`)
+- In old application, If such Trust has any old tax return data exists then only its available (Possible when previously trust was `Non Grantor` but now its `Grantor`).
+But in new application we are not allowing to add tax return in this case also.

 ### Create Tax return